hexawyz/Exo/ReadMe.md

 Splitting the application this way allows to further preserve system resources, as running a settings UI should not be necessary 100% of the time.

-As a general principle, the service communicates with the user interfaces using GRPC through named pipes.
+As a general principle, the service communicates with the user interfaces through named pipes, using a custom protocol that is light on resources.
-The GRPC interfacing does indeed incur an overhead within the service itself, as the service has to maintain an observable state, but the service would be quite useless without any form of interface.

 ## Core